 Clearly defining what you count as successes and failures throughout this process is often overlooked and underrated.
 Spend time discussing goals and successes, so you have areas to push toward rather than some ambiguous idea of “growth.”

-2. Investing In People: Build a Culture of Discipleship
+2. Invest In People: Build a Culture of Discipleship

 Practical 'Investing in People' Tips: